Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Instructions

 - Coat a 2-quart baking dish with vegetable spray.
-Preheat oven to 350°F. Prepare your bechamel sauce.
-You will need to create a roux, then add milk and thicken.
-See: Bechamel Sauce Recipe
+Preheat oven to 350°F. Prepare your bechamel sauce as instructed above.
+See Bechamel Sauce Recipe for more info.

-- In a large skillet over medium-heat, add olive oil, diced ham, onion, and garlic, and saute for approximately 8 minutes until the onions are softened and the ham is crispy.
+- In a large skillet over medium-heat, add olive oil, diced ham, onion, garlic, and salt and pepper to taste.
+Saute for approximately 8 minutes until the onions are softened and the ham is crispy.2 cups diced ham, 4 tablespoons olive oil, ½ cup diced onion, 1 teaspoon minced garlic, salt and pepper

 - Turn the heat off, then add the cubed potatoes, bechamel sauce, and one cup of the cheddar cheese to the skillet.
-Mix well.
+Mix well.2.5 pounds cubed potatoes, 4 cups bechamel sauce, 2 cups cheddar cheese

 - Spread this mixture into the prepared baking dish, then top evenly with additional cheddar cheese.
 Bake for 1 hour in preheated oven until the potatoes in the center of the casserole are knife-tender.